 - After two weeks, follow up with the company.
 Make contact to see if your documents were received and if you can schedule an interview.
 Persistence pays off, but know where to draw the line.

 - Let the ESU Career Development Center team know about your successes!
-Use “Got An Offer” on our web site to report it!
+Share it!

 Ways to Search for an Internship